TubeR: Tubelet Transformer for Video Action Detection: Introduction

-This paper tackles the problem of spatio-temporal action detection in videos~\cite{cao2010cross,tran2012max,jain2014action}, which plays a central role in advanced video search engines, robotics, and self-driving cars.
-Action detection is a compound task, requiring the localization of per-frame person instances, the linking of these detected person instances into action tubes and the prediction of their action class labels.
-Two approaches for spatio-temporal action detection are prevalent in the literature: frame-level detection and tubelet-level detection.
-Frame-level detection approaches detect and classify the action independently on each frame\cite{gkioxari2015finding,peng2016multi,singh2017online}, and then link per-frame detections together into coherent action tubes.
-To compensate for the lack of temporal information, several methods simply repeat 2D proposals~\cite{gu2018ava,sun2018actor,girdhar2018better} or offline person detections~\cite{feichtenhofer2019slowfast,wu2019long,tang2020asynchronous,pan2021actor} over time to obtain spatio-temporal features (Figure \ref{fig:teaser} top left).
 Alternatively, tubelet-level detection approaches~\cite{hou2017tube,kalogeiton2017action,zhao2019dance,song2019tacnet,yang2019step,li2020actions}, directly generate spatio-temporal volumes from a video clip to capture the coherence and dynamic nature of actions.
-They typically predict action localization and classification jointly over spatial-temporal hypotheses, like 3D cuboid proposals~\cite{hou2017tube,kalogeiton2017action} (Figure \ref{fig:teaser} top right).
-Unfortunately, these 3D cuboids can only capture a short period of time as the spatial location of a person changes as soon as they move, or due to camera motion.
-Ideally, this family of models would use flexible spatial-temporal tubelets that can track the person over a longer time, but the large configuration space of such a parameterization has restricted previous methods to short cuboids.
+They typically predict action localization and classification jointly over spatio-temporal hypotheses, like 3D cuboid proposals~\cite{hou2017tube,kalogeiton2017action} (Figure \ref{fig:teaser} top right).
+Unfortunately, these 3D cuboids can only capture a short period of time, also when the spatial location of a person changes as soon as they move, or due to camera motion.
+Ideally, this family of models would use flexible spatio-temporal tubelets that can track the person over a longer time, but the large configuration space of such a parameterization has restricted previous methods to short cuboids.
 In this work we present a tubelet-level detection approach that is able to simultaneously localize and recognize action tubelets in a flexible manner, which allows tubelets to change in size and location over time (Figure \ref{fig:teaser} bottom).
 This allows our system to leverage longer tubelets, which aggregate visual information of a person and their actions over longer periods of time.